cliosight/cliosight_templates/json_examples/auto_repair_shop_crm/README.md

 1. The owner of a vehicle can change on resale, and so a vehicle registration number is not an immutable property of a customer like payment details or phone number.
 2. There can be inventory associated with a service like car parts with servicing and vice versa is also applicable, for example, replacement charges for new tyres.
 3. The shop does not provide damage assessment for insurance claim using photos or videos.
-4. The solution does not automate identity document verification with  machine translation for Indian languages.
+4. The solution does not automate document verification with  machine translation for Indian languages.